 The term “back injury” covers an array of ailments, as the injury can be a sprain, strain or herniated disk.
 Whatever the case, back injuries can severely limit movement, and the effects could be permanent.

-A sprain or strain in the back is the least severe type of back injury, and recovery usually lasts from two to four weeks.
+A sprain or strain is the least severe type of back injury, and recovery usually takes two to four weeks.
 In rare cases, the sprain or strain requires surgery.
 Usually, however, the injury can be treated with ice and over-the-counter pain relievers.
 Patients usually return to normal activity within a couple of days, which is beneficial because prolonged immobility could inhibit recovery.

-A herniated disk occurs when a spinal disk (a cushion that sits between the each vertebra of the spine) ruptures and pushes outside of its normal boundary.
-The disk then will press on a nerve, often causing pain and/or weakness in another part of the body, frequently the arms or legs.
+A herniated disk occurs when a spinal disk (cushions that sit between each vertebra of the spine) ruptures and is pushed outside of its normal boundary.
+The disk then will press on a nerve, which often causes pain and/or weakness in another part of the body, frequently the arms or legs.